tradingstrategy-ai/docs/source/glossary.rst

         that a normal trader would not do.

         These kind of attacks may cause very high/low price candles.
-Using the TWAP price mitigates the risk of performing e.g. an unnecessary stop-loss trigger on a manipulated price.
+Using the TWAP price mitigates the risk of performing e.g. an unnecessary :term:`stop loss` trigger on a manipulated price.

         `On the security and compromises of price oracles <https://ethereum.stackexchange.com/a/114990/620>`__.